John Thompson (convict): The 'Timbergetting' Voyage

 The four men, Thomas Pamphlett, John Finnegan, Richard Parsons and Thompson himself, left Sydney on 21 March 1823 bound for the ‘Five Islands’ (Illawarra).
 They had been hired to fetch cedar wood.
 Shortly after they departed a fierce storm that blew them out to sea and they were forced to go 21 days without water.
-During this time Thompson died and was buried at see a few days later, his friends not being able to put their boat ashore.
-The three survivors were beached on Moreton Island on 16 April 1823 and made friends with the local Aborigines.
+During this time Thompson died and was buried at sea a few days later, his friends not being able to put their boat ashore.
+The three survivors were beached on Moreton Island on 16 April 1823 and made friends with the local Indigenous people.